 “Business Day” means any week day, other than a bank or public holiday in England;

-“Charges” means the amounts payable by the Customer to the Company under or in relation to the Agreement (as set out on the Registration Form);
+“Charges” means the amounts payable by the Customer to the Company under or in relation to the Agreement (as set out on the Quotation/Order Form);

 “Confidential Information” means: